-Any student wishing to withdraw from all classes prior to the start of the term should notify the school immediately by completing an online drop form which is routed to the Associate Dean of Academic Programs.
+Any student wishing to withdraw from all classes prior to the start of the term should notify the school immediately by completing an online drop form which is routed to the Dean of Academics.
 Students who withdraw during the add/drop period will receive a full refund of tuition and fees if they have completed the drop form.
 A withdraw becomes official on the last date the student attended classes.
 Refunds for students who receive federal financial aid will be processed as described below.
 Refunds for students who do not receive federal financial aid will be processed within 30 calendar days from the official date of withdrawal.

 If a student withdraws (including transfers and leaves of absence) after the add/drop date, the student still has the obligation to pay Coastal Law for any balances on the account except for the following circumstances.

 - If a student withdraws before completing 20% of the semester, a 20% refund of tuition and fees may be granted, based on tuition and fees only (seat deposits are non-refundable), due to: